Las Vegas Schools with Life Sciences Degree Programs

 Bachelor of Science in Biological Sciences

-The undergraduate program in biological sciences offers students several concentrations to choose from, including biotechnology, cell and molecular biology, urban horticulture, ecology and evolutionary biology, integrative physiology and microbiology.
+The undergraduate program in biological sciences offers students several concentrations to choose from, including biotechnology, cell and molecular biology, ecology and evolutionary biology, integrative physiology and microbiology.
 Students can also specialize in biological education and pre-professional training.
-Prospective students interested in earning an advanced degree in a medical field at UNLV or Touro University have the opportunity to participate in four separate fast-track programs.
 All applicants must have a minimum GPA of 2.0 in all previous coursework to be admitted to the biological sciences major, and must also maintain a 2.0 GPA throughout the program.
-In addition to general education courses, enrolled students are expected to complete core biology courses such as principles of life science, modern biology, genetics and evolution.
-Possible biology electives include human anatomy, ecology and zoology.
+In addition to general education courses, enrolled students are expected to complete core biology courses such as physics, modern biology, genetics and evolution.
+Possible courses could include human anatomy, ecology and zoology.

 Master of Science in Biological Sciences

 The master's degree program in biology offers students four concentrations to choose from, including cell and molecular biology, ecology and evolutionary biology, integrative physiology and microbiology.
 The program is research-based and intended to prepare students for a variety of biological science careers.
 Enrolled students are required to complete a minimum of 30 credits regardless of their chosen concentration.
-Students can expect to work as a teaching assistant for at least one semester.
 Successful applicants should have a GPA of 3.0 and be in the upper 50th percentile for all GRE scoring sections.
-Prospective students are also expected to identify and contact faculty members they wish to work with as part of the application process.
-Applications completed by January 15th will be given priority for graduate assistantships.

 Doctor of Philosophy in Biological Sciences

 The doctoral degree program in biological sciences includes the same four concentrations as the master's degree, but is much more research intensive.
 The program is designed to prepare students for teaching and research jobs at universities or professional jobs in government or industry.
 All students are required to complete 60 credits of coursework, work as a teaching assistant for at least one semester and write at least one peer-reviewed scholarly article.
 The admissions requirements for the doctoral degree are the same as those listed above for the master's degree in biology.
-UNLV's graduate courses in biology include bacterial physiology, ethics in scientific research, astrobiology, advanced evolution and molecular biology techniques.
+UNLV's graduate courses in biology include bacterial pathogenesis, ethics in scientific research, genomics, microbial genetics and molecular biology.

 Nevada State College

-Founded in 2002, NSC is a small, brand-new college with two campuses in the city of Henderson and a large variety of extracurricular activities to offer its students.
-NSC's small student body, with an average of 20 students per class, receives personalized instruction from the college's faculty.
+Founded in 2002, NSC is a small, brand-new college with its campus in the city of Henderson and a large variety of extracurricular activities to offer its students.
+NSC's small student body, with an average of 40 students per class, receives personalized instruction from the college's faculty.
 The School of Liberal Arts and Sciences houses the college's Department of Physical and Life Sciences, which offers a minor and two bachelor's degree programs in biology.

 Minor in Biology

 NSC's minor in biology program is designed to introduce students to the fundamentals of biology.
-The program consists of five classes for a total of 18 credits, including modern biology, molecular biology, genetics and evolution.
-Prospective students must complete the college's Math 128 (pre-calculus and trigonometry) or Math 181 (calculus) course before enrolling in the minor.
+The program consists of five classes for a total of 18 credits, including processes of the cell, modern biology, genetics and evolution.
+Prospective students must complete the college's Math 126 (pre-calculus) and Chemistry 121 (general chemistry) courses before enrolling in the minor.

 Bachelor of Science in Biology